Secure Photonic Network Seminar II (11, November 2013)

 Photon number resolving detector

-Development, estimation, and applications of superconducting photon detectors
+Development, estimation, and applications of superconducting photon

 Daiji Fukuda